 The Pupil Premium was introduced in April 2011 and the funding, in addition to main school funding, is to help address national inequalities between the achievement of children from low-income families.
 In the 2017 to 2018 financial year, schools will receive £935 funding for each child registered as eligible for free school meals at any point in the last 6 years and £1,900 for each looked-after or adopted student.

-If you have any queries relating to provision for students eligible for Pupil Premium, do not hesitate to contact Mrs Davies (Assistant Vice Principal: Progress) at firstname.lastname@example.org.
+If you have any queries relating to the provision for students eligible for Pupil Premium, do not hesitate to contact Mrs. Davies (Assistant Vice Principal: Progress) at firstname.lastname@example.org.